Exhibitions & Events

 About Corinne Loxton’s Landscape Paintings

 As I walk in the bush each day, with senses wide open, receptive to the wisdom of trees, the call of the rocks and the wind’s murmuring, I receive deep soul-nourishing.
-Each happening can stir in me, a recognition of primaeval stories, of people and spirits connected through the familiar pathways, the trees, birds and reptiles.
+Each happening can stir in me a recognition of primaeval stories, of people and spirits connected through the familiar pathways, the trees, birds, and reptiles.

 In my work, you will recognise the expansive skies and vistas of the Blue Mountains as well as hidden jewels, like Glenbrook Lagoon.
 The images invite you ‘in’, to contemplate both the ethereal beauty and mystery of nature and your interior world.
-Reflections on glassy water, windswept clouds, rising mist or stands of trees; all ground us in the present while evoking the untamed and sacred spirit of place.

 About Corinne Loxton’s Painting Process

-My paintings are inspired by many hours spent wandering and paying attention to nature - the colours, textures, light and shadow of my local landscape in the Blue Mountains and other places I visit.
-Not simply an empirical study of nature’s phenomena, my paintings evoke nature’s processes of transformation and renewal, embodying complex narratives of life - the balance and paradox of pain and pleasure, love and loss.
+Not simply an empirical study of nature’s phenomena, my work seeks to evoke nature’s processes of transformation and renewal, embodying complex narratives of life - the balance and paradox of pain and pleasure, love and loss.

 Corinne Loxton’s Background

-Growing up at the foot of Table Mountain in Cape Town, South Africa and spending many childhood hours on or around water, sea-top cliffs and mountains, I identified with nature from a young age.
-In the tradition of the Northern Romantics, I have always regarded my landscape paintings as reflections of human emotions, of experiences imbued with spiritual and emotional significance.
+Growing up at the foot of Table Mountain in Cape Town, South Africa, and spending many childhood hours near water, sea-top cliffs, and mountains, I developed a deep connection with nature from a young age.

 See Full Profile